-A subset of this 84 trillion?
-Inheritors of "sudden wealth" who require even more specialized guidance from you.
 Think back on your career...
 How many times have you seen G2 or G3 inherit significant sums of money only to blow through it in a matter of years?
 In fact -- 70% of Families Lose Their Wealth in the 2nd Generation.
 What's going wrong?
-Is it lack of education?
+Is it a lack of education?
 Why didn't they follow the plan?
-What can we do to prepare the next generation for their \$84 Trillion inheritance?
+What can we do to prepare the next generation for their \$124 Trillion inheritance?

-Since 85% of the kids are going to fire you, before you do anything, it's imperative you get to know successor generations BEFORE death.
+Since 85% of the kids plan to fire you, before you do anything, you must get to know successor generations BEFORE death.
 You might ask the patriarch or matriarch of the family: "Who else should know what goes on with your accounts?"
-Or "Would it make sense to start going over your estate plan with your major beneficiaries."
+Or "Would it make sense to start reviewing your estate plan with your major beneficiaries."
 It's a great time to position yourself as the lead advisor, and subtly remind heirs you played a role that put them in this fortunate position.

-But beyond financial acumen a deeper understanding of behavioral finance aspects holds the key to retaining the assets, collect new assets and making sure these new clients don't "blow it".
+But beyond financial acumen, a deeper understanding of behavioral finance aspects holds the key to retaining the assets, collecting new assets, and making sure these new clients don't "blow it".

 Here's how to enhance your "soft skills" as you help "G2" navigate their "sudden wealth" moment...